ecrucru/anticrux/README.md

 	- UI: new graph to display the historical score
 	- Engine: new parameter for AntiCrux.prototype.toPgn
 	- UI: player displayed on the board
+	- UI: rotated board after a FEN is loaded

 ### License